BryanJacques/Datify/Datarange.md

 ## styleBody(theme,options)

 **Description:**
 styles body of dataset.
-Pick from standard theme or suplly your own options
+Pick from standard theme or supply your own options

 **Parameters:**
 *theme* : curated themes, pick from the following